Elihu Root: Opposition to women's suffrage

 Root was a prominent opponent of women's suffrage.
 As chairman of the judiciary committee of a New York State constitutional convention in 1894, Root spoke against women's right to vote, and he worked to ensure that the right was not included in the state constitution.
-He would remain an active opponent of feminism for the rest of his career, becoming the president of an anti-suffrage league in 1917.
+His argument then was used by anti-suffragists for many years thereafter: that the right to vote was not a natural right but simply "a means of government."
+He asserted that women were so different from men that they should not be granted the right to vote.